bongiozzo/musica_mustdie/output/band_crystaleyes.md

 # Crystal Eyes

-Дискография
-"Crystal Eyes (demo)" 1994, Heavy Metal
-"The Shadowed Path (demo)" 1996, Heavy Metal
-"The Final Sign (demo)" 1997, Heavy Metal
-"The Dragon's Lair (demo)" 1998, Heavy Metal
-"Gallery of Demos" 1998, Heavy Metal
-"World of Black and Silver" 1999, Power Metal
-"In Silence They March" 2000, Power Metal
-"Vengeance Descending" 2003, Power Metal
-"Confessions of the Maker" 2005, Power Metal
-"Dead City Dreaming" 2006, Heavy Metal
-"Chained" 2008, Heavy Metal
-"Killer" 2014, Power Metal
+Swedish Power (Heavy-Power Metal)

+## Дискография

+### "Crystal Eyes (demo)" 1994, Heavy Metal

+### "The Shadowed Path (demo)" 1996, Heavy Metal

+### "The Final Sign (demo)" 1997, Heavy Metal

+### "The Dragon's Lair (demo)" 1998, Heavy Metal

+### "Gallery of Demos" 1998, Heavy Metal

+### "World of Black and Silver" 1999, Power Metal

+Interstellar war
+Gods of the world
+Winds of the free
+The power behind the throne
+The dragon's lair
+Eyes of the forest gloom
+Rage of the sea
+Victims of the frozen hate
+Extreme paranoia
+Glory ride
+World of black and silver

+### "In Silence They March" 2000, Power Metal

+1. Time Flight
+2. Cursed And Damned
+3. Sons Of Odin
+4. The Grim Reaper's Fate
+5. The Undead King
+6. In Silence They March
+7. Adrian Blackwood
+8. Witch Hunter
+9. The Rising
+10. Knights Of Prey
+11. Somewhere Over The Sun
+12. Winternight

+Mikael Dahl: Vocals, Electric Guitars, Acoustic Guitars and Mad Witch Hunter Voice Jonathan Nyberg: Electric Guitars, Aucustic Guitars and Funny Trix Claes Wikander: Bass Guitar, Keyboards, Comets, Hells Bells and Toilet Doors Kujtim Gashi: Drums, Breaking Pedals and Falling Pukes

+Recorded 2000-09-25 to 2000-10-08 at Studio Mohrmann, Bochum, Germany Produced by Crystal Eyes and Detlef Mohrmann
+Mixed by Crystal Eyes and Detlef Mohmann
+Cover artwork by Kristian Wahlin
+Design and Layout by DMP Sweden - Tommy Dahl

+### "Vengeance Descending" 2003, Power Metal

+### "Confessions of the Maker" 2005, Power Metal

+1. Confessions of the Maker
+2. Northern Rage
+3. Panic
+4. Revolution In the Shadowland
+5. Silent Angel
+6. Terminal Voyage
+7. The Burning Vision
+8. The Charioteer
+9. The Fools' Ballet
+10. The Terror
+11. White Wolves

+### "Dead City Dreaming" 2006, Heavy Metal

+1. Dead City Dreaming 04:43
+2. Into The Light 03:42
+3. The Narrow Mind 04:06
+4. Wall Of Stars 04:58
+5. Battlefield 04:14
+6. The Quest Remains 03:28
+7. Dawn Dancer 04:27
+8. Roads Of Loneliness 03:54
+9. Temple Of Immortal Shame 04:23
+10. The Halls of Valhalla 07:18

+Line-up:
+Nico Adamsen - Vocals
+Mikael Dahl - Guitars, Keyboards, Lead Vocals on 10 Klaes Wikander - Bass
+Stefan Svantesson - Drums

+### "Chained" 2008, Heavy Metal

+1. Ride The Rainbow 04:51
+2. The Fire Of Hades 05:56
+3. The Devil Inside 03:35
+4. Waves Of War 05:08
+5. Dying In The Rain 04:35
+6. Fighting 04:25
+7. Shadow Rider 05:50
+8. Lonely Ball Of Fate 04:31
+9. Guardian 03:45

+### "Killer" 2014, Power Metal

+1. Killer  04:08
+2. Warrior  04:18
+3. Hail the Fallen  04:21
+4. Solar Mariner  04:28
+5. Forgotten Realms  05:53
+6. Spotlight Rebel  03:44
+7. The Lord of Chaos  03:19
+8. Dreamers on Trial  04:26
+9. Dogs on Holy Ground  03:52

 ## Отношения с другими группами